NyanCatTW1/robloxWineBuildGuide/README.md

 ## "Error at hooking LdrFindResource_U"

-Remove the CAP_NET_RAW capability from the Wine binaries
+Remove the CAP_NET_RAW capability from the Wine binaries.

 ## "Your graphics drivers seem to be too old for Roblox to use."